 Fortunately, there are several that actually address the root of your pain.
 By that, I mean they get down to the inflammation and pain signals causing your discomfort in the first place.
 After decades of research, I’d rank these as the most effective at taking care of the kind of pain I used to reach for Tylenol to handle…

-- Black cumin seed oil — Cold-pressed and hexane-free, this oil is loaded with thymoquinone and thymohydroquinone, which target your immune system to provide inflammatory support, calming your body’s natural pain signals.
+- Black cumin seed oil — This oil is loaded with thymoquinone and thymohydroquinone, which target the immune system to provide inflammatory support, calming your body’s natural pain signals.

 - Turmeric extract — A study from the Journal of Biological Chemistry found that the active ingredient in turmeric extract — curcumin — works by blocking NF-kb activity which can help reduce swelling, stiffness and aches for faster recovery and relief.

 - Ginger extract — For many people, joint discomfort and muscle aches start in their gut due to poor digestion and inflammation.
 Ginger extract helps soothe the lining of your digestive tract to help reduce the incidence of gut issues.

 - Vitamin D3 — Vitamin D deficiency is linked to issues with mood regulation which can lead to unexplained aches and discomfort.

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!

 Prevalence of Chronic Pain and High-Impact Chronic Pain Among Adults — United States, 2016 – CDC

 TYLENOL — RXList